 If you’ve joined any of my in-person trainings or webinars over the years, you’ve heard me use the “seller/financial planner” analogy.
 The consultant takes the financial planner approach.
 Financial planners ask a ton of relevant questions about our short and long-term goals.
 For instance: Where do you see yourself five years from now, 10, 15, retirement?
 The planner builds a layer of trust with every question she asks.
 With this information in mind, the planner puts together a smart portfolio containing a healthy balance of stable/low-risk and long-term investments, as well as some quick-return, higher-risk assets.
 The planner is able to ultimately achieve the same goals of the seller: to sell a financial product that earns them a commission.
 When we consult with small businesses, we need to ask the right questions and clearly communicate our strategy to help them remain relevant through positive action that addresses both their short-term survival and long-term growth needs.

-Remember: Consultants solve problems (and sell more in the process).
+Remember: Consultants solve problems (and develop more opportunities and sell more in the process).

 2. Help Them Adjust